Blepharoplasty can relieve the heaviness of excess upper and lower eyelid skin, while giving you a fresher, more youthful appearance

 How successful is cosmetic eyelid surgery in general?

-What can I expect to happen during my blepharoplasty procedure?
+What can I expect to happen during my blepharoplasty (Eyelid Reduction) procedure?

 If you will be working on both your upper and lower eyelids, your upper eyelids will be addressed first.
 To remove the excess skin, muscle and fat, an incision is made along the fold of the eyelid – this way scarring can be kept to a minimum.
 For the lower eyelid, an incision is made just below the lashline, which is also a natural crease that will hide any scarring.
 Excess fat, muscle and skin are removed from this area too.
 The average procedure takes about two hours to complete.
 There is no ideal age for this surgery – it really depends on how much the eyelids are affecting your appearance or your vision.

-Will blepharoplasty get rid of dark circles and crow’s feet?
+Will blepharoplasty (Eyelid Reduction) get rid of dark circles and crow’s feet?

 No, this is not the aim of eyelid surgery.
 If anything, there will be a subtle difference to the area around the eyes as the skin is tightened but this will be different for everyone.
 Dark circles can be slightly reduced but again, this varies between patients and there will more than likely still be a bit of darkness under the eyes after surgery.
 If you have additional aesthetic concerns, you can discuss these with your surgeon during your consultation as there are other treatments that you can consider to treat these issues.